bottenderjs/bottender-facebook/README.md

 ## Requirement

-### Facebook App verion
+### Facebook App Graph API verion

-Using the version before `v2.10` may cause unexpected behavior.\
+Using the API version before `v2.10` may cause unexpected behavior.\
-We highly recommend the version after `v2.11`.
+We highly recommend the API version after `v2.11`.

+### Subscribe to essential fields

+You need to make sure the webhook of your page is subscribing to the `feed` field on API version after `v2.11`.

 ### User Permissions Required